 Purslane is a succulent in the family Portulacaceae, and in some regions it is considered a weed.
 Purslane itself carries several important nutrients that can help the body allay a yeast infection.
 The vitamins A, C, and E are all found naturally in purslane.
 Vitamins A, C, and E are some of the best vitamins for supporting the immune system; which is vitally important in the event your body becomes infested with Candida.

-Vitamins A and E are two fat soluble vitamins that help support the immune system’s functions; ensuring it is able to fight off a yeast infection.
-Vitamin C helps to stop a yeast infection by keeping white blood cells performing well, and by acidifying the vagina.
-Make sure you consult a doctor before you take too much vitamin A or vitamin E as health complications can arise through the use of these vitamins.
+Vitamins A and E are two fat soluble vitamins.
+Vitamin C, is not fat soluble, and helps to stop a yeast infection by keeping white blood cells performing well, and by acidifying the vagina.
+Make sure you consult a doctor before you take too much vitamin A or vitamin E as health complications can arise through taking excessive amounts of these vitamins.

 More Herbal Remedies

 If you would like to learn about more herbs you can use to stop Candida, Candida Hub has an entire section on this.
 The herbs listed on this section have a proven track record for stopping Candida.
 You can order these herbs online, or just pick them up at your local grocery store.
 Many are also able to stop certain viruses and bacteria as well!
 If you want to enhance your herbal medicine, check out this page detailing these herbs: Herbal Remedies for Yeast Infection.

 - Google Books — The Green Pharmacy by James A. Duke Ph.D.

 - http://www.nlm.nih.gov/medlineplus/druginfo/natural/981.html treatment for the common cold.